-Law, Authority, or Factor Mitigation Measure or Condition Comments on Completed Measures Complete Endangered Species Act The USFWS NLAA concurrence is conditioned to the following: (1) if a Boa is encountered, the Conservation Measures will be in accordance with the USFWS Puerto Rican Boa Conservation Measures 2024, (2) if a Puerto Rican Parrot is encountered on the site, the USFWS Caribbean Office will be notified immediately, (3) if a Puerto Rican Broad- N/A
+Law, Authority, or Factor Mitigation Measure or Condition Comments on Completed Measures Complete Endangered Species Act The USFWS NLAA concurrence is conditioned to the following: (1) if a Boa is encountered, the Conservation Measures will be in accordance with the USFWS Puerto Rican Boa Conservation Measures 2024, (2) if a Puerto Rican Harlequin Butterfly is encountered in the site, the Conservation Measures will be in accordance with the USFWS Puerto Rican Harlequin Butterfly Conservation Measures and (3) if a Puerto Rican Broad-winged Hawk is encountered on the site, the USFWS Caribbean Office will be notified immediately.
+Obligations under section 7 of the Act must N/A

-03/24/2025 14:14 Page 2 of 4
+03/27/2025 10:26 Page 2 of 4

-winged Hawk is encountered on the site, the USFWS Caribbean Office will be notified immediately, (4) if a Puerto Rican Harlequin Butterfly is encountered in the site, the Conservation Measures will be in

-immediately, (4) if a Puerto Rican Harlequin Butterfly is encountered in the site, the

-Butterfly is encountered in the site, the

-Consequation Measures will be in

-Conservation Measures will be in

-accordance with the USFWS Puerto Rican 1

-Harlequin Butterfly Conservation Measures

-and (5) if a Puerto Rican Sharp-shinned

-Hawk is encountered on the site, the

-USFWS Caribbean Office will be notified

-immediately.

-Obligations under section 7 of the Act must

 be reconsidered if: (1) new information

 reveals impacts of this identified action that

 may affect listed species or critical habitat

 in a manner that was not previously

 considered; (2) this action is subsequently

 modified in a manner not previously

 considered in this assessment; or, (3) a new

 species is listed, or critical habitat

 determined that may be affected by the

 identified action.

 In conclusion, the USFWS concurred with

 the CDBG-DR/MIT Permits and

 Environmental Compliance Division NLAA

 determination.
 However, the applicant

 must be informed about the conditions of

 the determination of concurrence and

 implement them as described.